 She was also convicted of having “prohibited property” – the book “Hacker, Hoaxer, Whistleblower, Spy” by Gabriella Coleman.
 In July, the former intelligence analyst attempted to take her own life after what lawyers said was the Army’s refusal to provide appropriate health care.

 She later went on a hunger strike, which ended after the military agreed to provide her with gender dysphoria treatment For Tricks.

 Profile: Private First Class Manning

 Her lawyer Chase Strangio described her treatment in a letter, quoted by the AP news agency, as “demoralizing,” adding that it was an “assault on her health and humanity.”
 “She has repeatedly been punished for trying to survive and now is being repeatedly punished for trying to die,” wrote Mr. Strangio.

 READ ALSO :

-- Canadian army investigate mysterious ‘pinging’ sound coming from sea floor
+- Canadian army investigates mysterious ‘pinging’ sound coming from the seafloor.

 - Journalists arrested as Ankara steps up crackdown on dissent